-- A. Convert the Habitat Cores polygons (from Step F.1.F) into a hexagonal grid at a 10-acre (4hectare) hexagonal grid commensurate with the scale of the Assessments - a.
-Horizontal and vertical spacing = 216.17 meters - B. Create field to become a unique ID per hexagon https://www.arcgis.com/home/item.html?id=d653270fb24847deaf65892f1b3c4b6e (last accessed 06/15/2020)
+- A. Convert the Habitat Cores polygons (from Step F.1.F) into a hexagonal grid at a 10-acre (4-hectare) hexagonal grid commensurate with the scale of the Assessments - a.
+Horizontal and vertical spacing = 216.17 meters - B. Create field to become a unique ID per hexagon - a.
+Add field "hex\id" as a long integer field type.
+Calculate field "hex\id" to match field "FID" or "OBJECTID"

-13 Esri's Green Infrastructure Toolbox can be found here:
+Esri's Green Infrastructure Toolbox can be found here:

-12 Note that the criteria used for the Green Infrastructure method were determined suitable for the needs of this Assessment and the scale at which the resulting dataset is used to guide this Assessment.
+&lt;sup>12 Note that the criteria used for the Green Infrastructure method were determined suitable for the needs of this Assessment and the scale at which the resulting dataset is used to guide this Assessment.